ianheggie-oaf/scraper_utils/README.md

 The ScraperUtils library is designed to be a respectful citizen of the web.
 If you're a server administrator and notice our scraper accessing your systems, here's what you should know:

-### How to Control Our Behavior

-Our scraper utilities respect the standard server **robots.txt** control mechanisms (by default).
-To control our access:

-- Add a section for our user agent: `User-agent: ScraperUtils` (default)
-- Set a crawl delay, eg: `Crawl-delay: 20`
-- If needed specify disallowed paths: `Disallow: /private/`

 ### We play nice with your servers

 Our goal is to access public planning information with minimal impact on your services.
 The following features are on by
 default:

+- **Limit server load**:
+    - We limit the max load we present to your server to well less than a third of a single cpu
+        - The more loaded your server is, the longer we wait between requests
+    - We respect Crawl-delay from robots.txt (see section below), so you can tell us an acceptable rate
+    - Scarper developers can
+        - reduce the max_load we present to your server even lower
+        - add random extra delays to give your server a chance to catch up with background tasks

 - **Identify themselves**: Our user agent clearly indicates who we are and provides a link to the project repository:
   `Mozilla/5.0 (compatible; ScraperUtils/0.2.0 2025-02-22; +https://github.com/ianheggie-oaf/scraper_utils)`

-- **Limit server load**:
-    - We wait double your response time before making another request to avoid being a significant load on your server
-    - We also randomly add extra delays to give your server a chance to catch up with background tasks

-We also provide scraper developers other features to reduce overall load as well.
+### How to Control Our Behavior

+Our scraper utilities respect the standard server **robots.txt** control mechanisms (by default).
+To control our access:

+- Add a section for our user agent: `User-agent: ScraperUtils`
+- Set a crawl delay, eg: `Crawl-delay: 20`
+- If needed specify disallowed paths: `Disallow: /private/`

 For Scraper Developers
 ----------------------